Val916/safeguarding/README.md

 __Section 5.
 Resourse Hub__
 - FAQ and Resource Hub: Easy-to-understand answers to common safeguarding questions, translated into multiple languages.

+__Section Title: Support in Schools__

+To help Ukrainian refugee children feel safe, welcome, and supported in British schools—and equip educators with the tools they need to respond with empathy and awareness.

 __Section 6.
 Ask__
 Feedback form.